maximebf/php-debugbar/docs/rendering.md

 You can also control the class name of the object using `setJavascriptClass()` and the name of the instance variable using `setVariableName()`.

-Let's say you have subclassed `PhpDebugBar.DebugBar` in javascript to do your own initilization.
+Let's say you have subclassed `PhpDebugBar.DebugBar` in javascript to do your own initialization.
 Your new object is called `MyDebugBar`.

     $renderer->setJavascriptClass("MyDebugBar");